maxgmr/ubuntu-packaging-guide/docs/reference/debian-dir-overview.rst

     dh binary-arch --no-act

-Commands in the ``binary-indep`` sequence are passed the "-i" option to ensure they only work on binary independent packages, and commands in the binary-arch sequences are passed the "-a" option to ensure they only work on architecture dependent packages.
+Commands in the ``binary-indep`` sequence are passed the "-i" option to ensure they only work on architecture independent packages, and commands in the binary-arch sequences are passed the "-a" option to ensure they only work on architecture dependent packages.